theghostmac/Haskell-Tutorial/Glasgow-University/notes.md

 ## Data Collection Structures
 Haskell Data Structures include:
 ### Lists
-Lists can have a diversity of types.
+Lists can not have a diversity of types.
 Lists can be infinite in length.
 List type does not convey its length.

 For example:
 list_1 = ["A", "B", "C", true, 10]